oyamauchi/subwaymon/README.md

 SubwayMon is a Mac OS X screensaver patterned after the in-station countdown clocks in some New York City Subway stations.

+__If you're on High Sierra__, you have to update to 10.13.4 to use SubwayMon 2.0.
+Swift screensavers were broken in earlier version of High Sierra.

 ![Screenshot](http://i.imgur.com/BMA0tWa.png "Arrivals at Grand Central")

 ## Building